roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811/interfacing-with-arduino/README.md

 />

 ::: tip Note:
-Depending on the RAM size of the Arduino Board you are using, the RX and TX buffer size are recommended to be bigger.
+:pencil: Depending on the RAM size of the Arduino Board you are using, the RX and TX buffer size are recommended to be bigger.
 :::

 <rk-img